Rockyfella/Wrangling_Twitter_WeRateDogs/README.md

-# Project: Wrangle and Analyze WeRateDogs Twitter Data
+# Project 2: Wrangle and Analyze WeRateDogs Twitter Data

 ## by Betabasi Daniel